rimo02/ChatPDF/readme.md

 Architecture
 ![alt text](assets/architectural_diagram.webp)
 To run this
-* Create a huggingface account and add your API Key in a `.env` file \n
+* Create a huggingface account and add your API Key in a `.env` file
-* Create a Pinecone account and add pinecone api key and api_env in `.env` file
+* Create a Pinecone account and add pinecone API key and API env in `.env` file
 ```python
 pip install -r requirements.txt
 streamlit run app.py